CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 ## How to Participate

-You will join a team of environmental scientists, data experts, and coders to explore curated data, consider the objectivity of the data, propose a scientific question that can be addressed with all or some of the data sets, and analyze the data in an attempt to answer your scientific question by the end of the event.
-You will present your Solution to the event community.
+You will join a team of environmental scientists, data experts, and coders to explore curated data, consider the objectivity of the data, propose a scientific question that can be addressed with all or some of the data sets, and analyze the data in an attempt to answer your scientific question.
+You will present your Work to the event community.
 ESIIL will provide environmental data, cyberinfrastructure, cyberinfrastructure and data analytics training, and technical support.

 ## Representations and Warranties